What You Need to Know about Alcohol Metabolism

 Studies have shown that alcohol interferes with all three of the body’s sources of glucose as well as the hormones needed to maintain healthy blood glucose levels.
 Blood glucose comes from (1) the foods we eat, (2) the breakdown of the glucose stored in our muscles (from glycogen),or (3) it can be made from other nutrients in the body.
 The key hormones involved in maintaining a healthy blood glucose level are insulin and glucagon.
 When your blood sugar begins to drop, your body responds by making more blood sugar or by burning up stored sugar.
 And when your blood sugar begins to rise, insulin is secreted to bring your levels back to a healthy range.

 The greatest impact in glucose levels is seen in those who drink heavily, and on a frequent basis.
 By repeatedly raising blood glucose levels, alcohol causes the body’s hormonal system to start over-reacting.
 Over time, your body over-reacts to alcohol by producing too much insulin (causing hypoglycemia) or producing too little (causing hyperglycemia or diabetes).

 So actually, long-term, heavy alcohol consumption can lead to hypoglycemia or hyperglycemia.
 This fact, as I noted in the book, also remains unchanged.

 Of course, one of my main premises for improving physical health when in recovery from alcohol addiction is to quit the sugar-foods.
 That premise still stands.
 Quitting sugar foods is the top recommendation for treating hypoglycemia as well as controlling hyperglycemia.
 Moreover, cutting out sugar foods helps us to maintain optimal physical health and reduce anxiety as well.

 If Random House ever plans a third edition of this book, I’ll rewrite the entire section on alcohol metabolism.

-For more about this book, click HERE.
+For more about the book, How to Quit Drinking Without AA, click HERE.